ansys/scade-design-rules/doc/source/rules/naming/element_names_unique_in_project.rst

 .. start_description

-The name of an element shall not be used for any other element (of the same kind) in the entire project (+ libraries)
+The name of an element shall not be used for any other element (of the same kind) in the entire project (+ libraries).
+Default kind: constants.

 .. end_description